emipizana/CV_Project/README.md

 The latest version includes several performance optimizations:

 1. **Streamlined Weight Loading**: Direct loading of MiDaS small model weights with caching
-2. **Removed GAN-based Enhancement**: Simplified to use only the diffusion-based method that provides better results
 3. **UI Simplification**: Removed depth map comparison tab to streamline the interface
 4. **Reduced Memory Usage**: Optimized model initialization and memory management